Medical Act 1983: Provisions

 The Medical Act 1978 (c.
 12), which followed the Merrison Report made the GMC more accountable, extended its functions particularly in relation to medical education, and separated the disciplinary processes from those that deal with doctors whose performance is impaired by ill-health.
 The provisions of the 1978 Act were consolidated into the Medical Act 1983 (as amended by statutory instrument) and set out the modern structure of the council.

 The Medical (Professional Performance) Act 1995 (c.
 51) amended the 1983 act and made provisions relating to the professional performance of registered medical practitioners and the voluntary removal of names from the register of medical practitioners.

 The General Medical Council's power, under the enabling Medical Act 1983, to make regulations with respect to the medical register can only come into force when approved by order of the Privy Council.
 Orders of Council are orders that do not require personal approval by the sovereign, but which can be made by the Lords of the Privy Council.
 These can be statutory or made under the royal prerogative.
 Statutory Orders of Council include approval of regulations made by the General Medical Council and other regulatory bodies.

-Significant Orders of Council with respect to the act are the General Medical Council (Fitness to Practise) Rules Order of Council 2004 and the General Medical Council (Voluntary Erasure and Restoration following Voluntary Erasure) Regulations Order of Council 2004.
+Significant Orders of Council with respect to the act are the General Medical Council (Fitness to Practise) Rules Order of Council 2004 (SI 2004/2608) and the General Medical Council (Voluntary Erasure and Restoration following Voluntary Erasure) Regulations Order of Council 2004 (SI 2004/2609).

+Repealed enactments

+Section 56(2) of the act repealed 14 enactments, listed in part I of schedule 7 to the act.